Yacht La Pinta – 7 days / 6 nights – Western – Friday to Thursday

 - Naturalist guides and lecture services in English/Spanish only

-- Wet suit rental and snorkelling gear
+- Wet suit rental and snorkeling gear

 - Internet *

 - Taxes and transfers in the islands.
-Transfer from main hotels in Quito (Casa Gangotena, Hilton Colón, Swissôtel, Marriott, Dann Carlton) and in Guayaquil (Hilton Colón, Oro Verde, Hampton Inn, Sheraton) to airport for flights to / from Galapagos are included in these rates.
+Transfer from main hotels in Quito (Casa Gangotena, Hilton Colón, Swissôtel, Marriott, Dann Carlton) and in Guayaquil (Hilton Colón, Oro Verde, Wyndham, Sheraton) to airport for flights to / from Galapagos are included in these rates.
 To coordinate these transfers we must have guest’s hotel contact.

 * Please note: Soft drinks include juices and carbonated drinks, not “virgin” cocktails.